Back to Basics: Lowe’s Spring Hire 101

 McCoy stresses that if you're able and willing to work full-time, passion is your best ally.
 "We can flex hours to the maximum to find and adjust fit.
 If an employee is doing their job to the maximum and showing great enthusiasm, we'll give them the maximum number of hours."

 As far as shifts go, you can expect to work in 4- or 8-hour periods, with half-hour and hour-long lunch breaks.
 Store hours vary, but McCoy's Charlotte store opens at 6 AM and closes at 10 PM; the first shift arrives at 5 AM, and there are spring positions for overnight freight and various other non-customer facing tasks.

 Seasonal hiring is meant to fill three main roles: Cashier, Customer Service Associate, and Receivers/Stockers.
-Regardless of which position a spring applicant is interested in, McCoy emphasizes that every role is customer service: "Ultimately, we bring people on as a red vest, rather than being tied to a specific department."
+Regardless of which position a spring applicant is interested in, McCoy emphasizes that every role is customer service: "Ultimately, we bring people on rather than being tied to a specific department."
 Here, he breaks down the roles you could take on as a spring hire:

 Customer Service Associate: Customer Service Associates maintain merchandising standards and provide professional, friendly, and knowledgeable customer service throughout the day.
 During spring hire, many open CSA positions will be found in the Lawn & Garden and Lumber departments, though as mentioned earlier the position may not be confined to a single area.

 Cashier: The title is self-explanatory, but the most important role to for a cashier at Lowe's is to provide an excellent service experience for each and every customer in the checkout lane.